-This leaflet was last revised in September 2018
+This leaflet was last revised in January 2024.

-Detailed information on this medicine is available on the European Medicines Agency web site: http://www.ema.europa.eu.

-Further helpful information

-What are the symptoms of heartburn?
+7. Further helpful information What are the symptoms of heartburn?

 The normal symptoms of reflux are a painful sensation in the chest rising up to your throat (heartburn) and a sour taste in the mouth (acid regurgitation).

 Why do you get these symptoms?

 Heartburn can be a result of eating too much, eating high fat food, eating too quickly and drinking lots of alcohol.

-You may also notice that when you lie down, that your heartburn gets worse.
+You may also notice that when you lie down, your heartburn gets worse.
 If you are overweight or smoke you increase the probability of suffering from heartburn.

 What can I do to help relieve my symptoms?

-- Eat healthier food and try to avoid spicy and fatty foods and large meals late before bedtime. - · Avoid fizzy drinks, coffee, chocolate and alcohol. • Eat slowly and eat smaller portions. - · Try to lose weight.
+- Eat healthier food and try to avoid spicy and fatty foods and large meals late before bedtime.

+- Avoid fizzy drinks, coffee, chocolate and alcohol.

+- Eat slowly and eat smaller portions.

+- Try to lose weight.

+- Stop smoking.

-· Stop smoking.
-When should I seek advice or help?
+When should I seek medical advice or help?

-- · You should seek urgent medical advice if you experience chest pain with light-headedness, sweating, dizziness or shoulder pain with shortness of breath. - · If you experience any of the symptoms detailed in Section 2 of this leaflet and it advises you to talk to your doctor - · If you are suffering from any of the side effects detailed in Section 4 which require medical attention.
+You should seek urgent medical advice if you experience chest pain with light-headedness, sweating, dizziness or shoulder pain with shortness of breath.
+If you experience any of the symptoms detailed in Section 2 of this leaflet and it advises you to talk to your doctor or pharmacist.

+If you are suffering from any of the side effects detailed in Section 4 which requires medical attention.